22 Types of Frogs in Alabama

 This treefrog species is on the larger side, especially for its genus.
 They also have a lot of fat, which contributes to the impression that they are much bigger than they are.

-The temperature and the surroundings both have an effect on the variety of colors that they exhibit.
-They have spots, but you might not notice them depending on the light.
+The temperature and the surroundings affect the variety of colors they exhibit.
+They have spots, but depending on the light, you might not notice them.

 These frogs can climb and burrow, giving them a distinct advantage.
 They inhabit many ecosystems, including farmlands, pastures, and forests, and you can find them in all of these places.